What we do, ultimately, is help people feel more comfortable in their bodies so that they can move more easily and, in effect, heal themselves.

 Foundations in Myofascial Release Seminars

-Hi, I’m Walt Fritz and welcome to my Foundations Seminars pages.
+Welcome to Foundations Seminars.
 Here you can read about the science-based approach to treatment that the Foundations Approach utilizes.
 All myofascial release (MFR) training seems to come with its own science that it uses for validation, but does the science make sense?
 Many seem to be more of a story and actual fact.
 The “science stories” I tell at my seminars are simple ones which can be validated by those outside the myofascial release circle.
 I talk about the Foundations Approach Story through this website and the blog, so feel free to read up and ask questions.
-I call the hands-on work I use daily in my practice and the work I teach through these seminars myofascial release as they represent the work I’ve done with my hands for over 25 years.
-The difference now is that I no longer believe it is the fascia that is the primary target of our therapy and that there are better, more accurate means to explain the effects of treatment.
+I continue to use the words, “myofascial release” in describing the hands-on work I use daily in my practice and the work I teach, as it visually represents the work I’ve done with my hands for over 25 years.
+The difference now is that I no longer believe it is the fascia that is the primary target of our therapy.
+I believe that there are better, more accurate ways to explain the effects of myofascial release treatment.
 To me, MFR is less about the folkloric stories told about fascia and more about the very effective hands-on work that has served my patients and I well over these many years.
 Read on to see if you agree.

-If you are not comfortable with the mystical approach surrounding some schools of myofascial release, you are not alone.
+If you are new to myofascial release education, whether for the speech language pathologist patient population or any of the other manual therapy populations, you are in the right place.
+If, however, you’ve been exposed to MFR in the past and are not comfortable with the mystical approach surrounding some schools of myofascial release, you are not alone.
 As I travel and teach my seminars I encounter more and more therapists who have been turned off by approaches to myofascial release that rely more on apparent mystical explanations than simple and acceptable scientific models of explanation.
 Mysticism may have a place, but not in the professional therapy professions.
 Look to the future and explore the Foundations Approach.
 You will also not find a multi-course tiered seminar format in the Foundations Approach.
 We are well educated licensed health professionals with a solid background in science and the physical arts.
 I feel that good continuing education should simply give you new ways to utilize your existing knowledge, as well as deepen certain aspects of it, and then turn you loose to practice and flourish.
 Taking additional training can be helpful, but I do not believe in necessary.
 I respect your knowledge and look to provide you with the necessary tools to begin to utilize MFR from day one.